robwco/workshop-marketing/rfps.md

 <div class="summary" markdown="1">

-**Summary:** Reduce time wasted on laborious tasks that have almost no impact on results.
+**Summary:** With RFPs, in particular, there's a high-risk of wasting time on thing that have no impact on results.
 This includes finding RFP's, designing proposals, and following up by hand.
-Instead, use your time automating proposal creation, follow-ups and making phone calls to decision-makers.
+Instead, automate your proposals and follow-ups.

 </div>

 <div class="reading wrap" markdown="1">

-## :hand: Wait, are RFPs even worth it?
+## :hand: Wait, are RFPs even worth responding to?

 Ahh, the elusive RFP.
-Unless you have a lot of experience responding to them, they can seem down-right intimidating.
+Unless you have a lot of experience with them, they can be down-right intimidating.
 But even the top design agencies in the world reply to them.
+Take world-renowned designer, Mike Monteiro, for example:

 </div>